Devstia/devstia-app/README.md

 signtool sign /n "Open Source Developer, Stephen Carnam" /t http://time.certum.pl/ /fd sha256 /v "Devstia Preview Setup.exe"

 ### For Macintosh
+On Apple Macintosh, the application bundle is signed using Apple's XCode developmemnt tools.
+This requires a valid Apple Developer License and the XCode SDK installed.
+For reference, the following

 &nbsp;